REDFLAG-bugs/REDFLAG-bugs/README.md

 - 💬 Ask me about cloud computing
 - 📫 How to reach me: [anshumanmishra274@gmail.com](mailto:anshumanmishra274@gmail.com)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I can connect people easily, but i won't talk to them
+- ⚡ Fun fact: I can connect with people easily, but i won't talk to them

 ## Projects